MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/resulttruncation.md

   For example, you can:
   * Try to limit the number of records returned by the query.
 Use the [take operator](../query/takeoperator.md) or add additional [where clauses](../query/whereoperator.md)
   * Try to reduce the number of columns returned by the query.
 Use either the [project operator](../query/projectoperator.md), or the [project-away operator](../query/projectawayoperator.md))
-  * Try use use the [summarize operator](../query/summarizeoperator.md) to get aggregated data
+  * Try to use the [summarize operator](../query/summarizeoperator.md) to get aggregated data
-  * and so on.
+  * and so on

 * Increase the relevant query limit temporarily for that query.
-For more information, see **Result truncation** under [query limits](querylimits.md)).
+For more information, see **Result truncation** under [query limits](querylimits.md))

  > [!NOTE]
  > We don't recommend that you increase the query limit, since the limits exist to protect the cluster.
 The limits make sure that a single query doesn't disrupt concurrent queries running on the cluster.